MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-dmarc-reports.md

 ## What DMARC Reports do for you

-It is recommended that admins set up, and regularly review, DMARC Reporting in their domain.
+It's recommended that admins set up and regularly review DMARC Reporting in their domain.

 Admins should regularly read and monitor the daily DMARC reports sent in email.
 The reports outline what messages from the domain pass one of email authentication methods **Sender Policy Framework (SPF)**, or **DomainKeys Identified Mail (DKIM)**, and the verdict of **DMARC** authentication.